Two Delicious Twists on One Easy Recipe

 This easy-to-make shrimp and orzo recipe can be made with two different flavor profiles!
 One is a garlicky, buttery version similar to shrimp scampi (pictured above).
 The other is a delicious Greek-style version made with feta cheese, fresh dill, and tomatoes (see the photos below).

 No matter which version we’re making, we always prepare our orzo “risotto-style.”
 Using this method, orzo develops a light, creamy consistency similar to conventional risotto, and it’s perfect for pairing with a quick-cooking protein like shrimp.

 How To Make Sautéed Shrimp with Orzo

-Next, sauté chopped onion in olive oil for a couple of minutes, then add the dry orzo and cook until it’s lightly toasted.
-This step only takes a minute or two, yet it adds a nice depth of flavor.
+- Next, sauté chopped onion in olive oil for a couple of minutes, then add the dry orzo and cook until it’s lightly toasted.
+This step only takes a minute or two, yet it adds an excellent depth of flavor.

-Before you add the cooking liquid, stir in some minced garlic, cook until fragrant, and deglaze the pan with a splash of white wine to enhance flavor.
+- Before you add the cooking liquid, stir in some minced garlic, cook until fragrant, and deglaze the pan with a splash of white wine to enhance flavor.

-To save on dishes, once the orzo is done, we transfer it to serving plates, quickly wipe out the pan, and sauté the shrimp over medium-high heat.
+- To save on dishes, once the orzo is done, we transfer it to serving plates, quickly wipe out the pan, and use it sauté the shrimp over medium-high heat.
 Shrimp only takes a minute or two to cook, so as long as you have your finishing ingredients ready to go, the orzo should stay warm.